 John Isner and Alex Kuznetsov played doubles in the RBC Tennis Championships.
 Courtesy of Tennis Championships of Dallas

-Fort Worth-native Mitchell Krueger won the RBC Tennis Championships of Dallas.
+Last year's singles champion, Fort Worth-native Mitchell Krueger is returning.
 Courtesy of ATP Tour

 The RBC Tennis Championships of Dallas brought all American champions, but John Isner stood out as usual.

 I attended Friday evening’s match to finally see the 6-foot-10 Isner compete in person.
 I’ve been a fan since the legendary Isner-Nicolas Mahut match at Wimbledon in 2010, the longest tennis match in history.
 Isner prevailed 70 games to 68 games in the fifth set after 11 hours.

 In Dallas, the new dad competed in doubles with his partner Alex Kuznetsov at TBarM Racquet Club.

 Isner and Kuznetsov started out strong on Friday, winning the first set easily, 6-1.
 But things quickly changed in the second set when their opponents, Ante Pavic and Ruan Roelofse, came back and won it 7-5.
 They then closed it by winning the third set tiebreaker 10-7.

 “The other team just sort of turned it around to their credit,” Isner said afterwards.
 “And sort of got on top of us a little bit, unfortunately.”

 Despite the loss, it was still fun to watch Isner serve and hit some crisp down-the-line winners.